rimusz/grok-cli/README.md

 # grok-cli-go

-A command-line interface (CLI) for interacting with xAI's Grok API.
+A Grok (CLI) for interacting with xAI's Grok API, created with the help of Grok 4 itself.

 This tool enables multi-turn conversations with Grok models (e.g., Grok 4), supports agentic workflows via tool calling (ReAct-style looping for tasks like calculations and file operations), and includes live search integration.

 Built in Go for performance and cross-platform compatibility, it's designed for developers wanting a lightweight, customizable CLI to leverage Grok's capabilities without relying on web or mobile apps.